Constraints on Relic Magnetic Black Holes: The Effects of Proton Decay Catalysis on EMBH Bounds

-with $v_n$ as the thermal velocity of nuclei in the core $v_{n}=\sqrt{\frac{3T_{wd}}{m_{n}}}$, with $T_{wd} = 10^{6.5}$K, the temperature of a white dwarf with $L =10^{-4}L_{\odot}$, and $T_{wd} = 10^{6.8}$ used for the internal temperature of WD J0551+4135, based on modeling in \cite{DAntona:1990kji}. $\sigma_{H}$, was determined in the previous section, and is the smallest cross section that causes convection in both sets of white dwarfs across all times.
-The cross sections used for different EMBH masses are presented in Figure \ref{fig:multiplier}.
-While sources on catalysis in magnetic monopoles \cite{PhysRevLett.50.1901,Bracci:1983fe,Olaussen:1983bm} suggest that the catalysis cross section can itself depend on the velocity of passing particles we note that all of these sources indicate that the cross section grows as the velocity decreases.
-If such a velocity dependence is present then $\sigma_{H}$ for a young hot white dwarf, may correspond to a larger cross section in an older cooler one with lower thermal velocities.
-We choose to use $\sigma_{H}$ in our estimate because the velocity dependencies are model dependent, the thermal velocities of nuclei in the hottest and coolest white dwarfs considered vary by less than an order of magnitude, and because accounting for velocity dependencies in the catalysis cross section will only cause it to grow and strengthen the heating constraint.
-Thus this bound is a bit conservative.
+with $v_{n}=\sqrt{\frac{3T_{wd}}{m_{n}}}$ and $\rho_c$ as the thermal velocity of nuclei and density in the core, respectively.
+We take $T_{wd}$, the temperature of the WD core, to be $10^{6.5}$K in a WD with $L =10^{-4}L_{\odot}$ and $10^{6.8}$K in WD J0551+4135, based on modeling in Ref.\cite{DAntona:1990kji}.
+The cross sections used for different EMBH masses, $\sigma_H$, are presented in Fig.\ref{fig:multiplier}.
+Some works \cite{PhysRevLett.50.1901,Bracci:1983fe,Olaussen:1983bm} suggest that the catalysis cross section can grow as the velocity of passing particles decreases.
+If such a velocity dependence is present, then $\sigma_{H}$ for a young hot WD may correspond to a larger cross section in an older cooler one with lower thermal velocities.
+We use $\sigma_{H}$ in our estimate because the velocity dependencies are model dependent, the thermal velocities of nuclei in the hottest and coolest WDs considered vary by less than an order of magnitude, and accounting for velocity dependencies will only strengthen the heating constraint.